-Step 10: Adjust The Level Differences
+Step 10: Adjust The Level of Differences

 Listen to more tracks and note the sound level differences between the subwoofer system and speaker if any.
 Make appropriate adjustments to the “dB/Oct” slope levels for each filter setting.
 Make further adjustments to the crossover settings by repeating the test as necessary.

-You can listen to a wide range of music and make small adjustments to the treble, bass and other sound fields if necessary.
+You can listen to a wide range of music and make small adjustments to the treble, bass, and other sound fields if necessary.

-Pioneer Best EQ Settings
+Best Pioneer EQ Settings

 Pioneer is well known for quality audio car radios and speakers, especially for entertainment.

 Pioneer AVH for instance is one of the best car audio receivers from Pioneer.
-It comes in various series including Pioneer multimedia, AVH 512EX, AVH 3500NEX, etc.
+It comes in various series including Pioneer Multimedia, AVH 512EX, AVH 3500NEX, etc.